Kumud2908/Compiler_APK2/README.md

  test directory: Minimum 5 test cases that can test all the features you are implementing.
  makefile: File that contains recipe for compiling your lex/flex file into the executable run.sh: script file, which will take your executable as input and run over all the test cases in the test directory.

+ parts to be implemented:-

+ basic:-
+ All arithmetic and logical operator if-else for loop while loop do while loop switch cases array (integer and char) pointers structure printf and scanf function call with arguments goto, break and continue static keywords

+advanced:-

+ funtion call with variable arguments typedef enum union